 - 13.1.
 These Terms and Conditions will be governed by and construed in accordance with the laws of Ireland and all parties will expressly and irrevocably submit to the jurisdiction of the Irish Courts. - 13.2.
 The Council will strive to adopt procedures that are consistent with the policies of the Irish Government in relation to the development of the Information Society and accordingly properly authenticated electronic communications will be treated as legally equivalent to paper submission. - 13.3.
 The Council, HEI and Employment Partner must follow good practice on data protection, management and security.
+Implementation of a data management plan is a requirement of the Scholarship.
 The Council cannot be held legally liable for interference by any third party. - 13.4.
-It is a condition of acceptance of a Scholarship that Scholars grant permission to the Council to share data about the application with government departments and other national funding agencies for statistical and policy formation purposes. - 13.5.
+It is a condition of acceptance of a Scholarship that Scholars grant permission to the Council to share data about the application and project reports, with government departments and other national funding agencies for funding, statistical and policy formation purposes.

+13.5.
 The Council reserves the right to revise the Terms and Conditions of this Scholarship at any time.
 Any such revisions will be notified to participating HEIs and will also be posted up on the Council's website.

-14. DIGNITY IN THE CONDUCT OF RESEARCH
+14. DIGNITY

-- 14.1 The Council supports a research system in which individual researchers are enabled to reach their full potential at all stages of their career.
+- 14.1 Dignity in the Conduct of Research: The Council supports a research system in which individual researchers are enabled to reach their full potential at all stages of their career.
 Scholars and their supervisors are entitled to carry out their research free from any form of harassment, victimisation, or bullying.
 HEIs have the responsibility to ensure an appropriate work environment and to deal with any complaints or issues speedily, in line with agreed grievance procedures.
-The Council's full statement on dignity in the conduct of research is available here. - 14.2 All Council staff are entitled to be treated with courtesy and respect at all times and, accordingly, are encouraged to report any instances of infractions to management.
+The Council's full statement on dignity in the conduct of research is available11. - 14.2 All Council staff are entitled to be treated with courtesy and respect at all times and, accordingly, are encouraged to report any instances of infractions to management.
 In cases where staff experience abusive or inappropriate behaviour, the Council reserves the right to report any such behaviour to the relevant personnel in the HEI or other organisation connected with the individual.